You can read the second part of this article here.

 Aggressive behaviors are natural for dogs, we have to understand that.
 Canis familiaris would have become extinct if dogs had not evolved aggressive behaviors.
 It is absolutely normal to use aggressive behaviors.
 Unfortunately many people do not understand this.
 We want nice dogs, dogs who are not barking, not growling.
 We want them to stop being dogs.
 A dog has to obey, calmly walk on the leash, listen to the commands and make no problems.
 We tend to forget that dogs are animals.
 Even if we do not like it, some behaviors are normal and not unusual.
 We domesticated dogs but they were never meant to be humans.
 Our dogs will be grateful if we can clearly communicate what is good or bad.
 Mutual understanding is crucial.
 If a certain situation is too difficult for Gunia and she is overwhelmed I can not be mad at her, shout or “correct” her.
 I can learn from this experience.

-A while ago Gunia had a tendency to transfer her aggression, in other ways, if she was unable to attack, she bit what was closest to her, usually me.
+A while ago Gunia had developed ability to transfer her aggression, in other ways, if she was unable to attack, she bit what was closest to her, usually me.
 She was not acting intentionally.
 It was her only strategy to deal with problems.

 Now she has learned new tactics how to cope with fear which she can use instead of attacking.
 She has not bitten me for over a year now.